AmreenWahab/CMPE273/assignment 1/README.md

 # Requirements

-You will be implementing a dynamic Python invoker REST service.
+Implementing a dynamic Python invoker REST service.
 The service will have the following features:

 ## 1. Python Script Uploader